dssaenzml/ml701_project_grp20/README.md

 ### Saving:
 1. The model is saved in 2 formats after training is complete using `trainer.save_checkpoint('octmodel.ckpt')` and `torch.save(model_tuned.state_dict(), 'octmodel')`
- * For additional finetuning, use the checkpoint format `octmodel.ckpt` to load the model and continue training.
+ * For additional fine-tuning, use the checkpoint format `octmodel.ckpt` to load the model and continue training.
  * For serving the model, use the `octmodel` zipfile-based format output by `torch.save`.

 ### Loading: